 The Turvy app will notify you when you are getting close to 12 hours of being online with the Turvy app.
 In addition, you'll receive a notification when you have less than 2 hours left to drive, another when you have less than 1 hour left, and a reminder when you have less than 30 minutes left.

-If you happen to be on-trip when you hit your 12th hour of being online, you will be able to complete your trip before the app takes you offline for 8 hours.
+If you are on-trip when you hit your 12th hour of being online, you can complete your trip before the app takes you offline for 8 hours.